shadiakiki1986/WordPress-API/README.md

 Usage is simple as you can hope...

+	<?php

 	use Neo\WpApi\WpApi;
 	use Neo\WpApi\Service\GuzzleService;

-	// Het the instance of the WP Api
+	// Get the instance of the WP Api
     $wp = new WpApi(new GuzzleService);

     // Set the configuration